EthanAndreas/DataApi/README.md

-# Retrieve the data on IP address and print it with Python
+# API with simulation and recovery data part in Python

 ## Prerequisites